-Birdtricks has produced a new course, Spring Horror-mones, that identifies common hormonal behaviors and explains how to adapt a bird’s environment to eliminate the triggers that bring on these behaviors.
+Birdtricks has produced a course, Horror-Moans, that identifies common hormonal behaviors and explains how to adapt a bird’s environment to eliminate the triggers that bring on these behaviors.
 Some of them are not as obvious as you would think!

 For instance, many owners are responsible for escalating hormones with the way they interact with their bird.
 Triggers can be found in the cage – or in the diet.
 Often the solution is staring you right in the face – you just need to know what to look for.

 There is more at stake than the annoyance of continued nippiness – your parrot’s health could be at risk.
 Even during normal periods of breeding, female cockatiels are prone to excessive egg laying, which depletes their body of calcium and egg binding becomes a concern.
 When the bird’s breeding season is unnaturally extended, the risks increase.